-A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.
+An ambulance with its horns blaring is speeding on the expressway, and cars are steering away to make space for it.

 It’s an emergency.

-But that’s just one half of the picture.
+Someone needs medical attention, and needs it fast.
+But that’s just one side of the picture.

 So, read on!